EXCLUSIVE-UBS names South Korea, India, others as 'slow' on Credit Suisse approval

 Although UBS completed the takeover in June, it still needs approvals from regulators in markets where both the banks operate for the legal completion of the first rescue of a global bank since the 2008 financial crisis.

+A UBS spokesperson said in a statement that it was "working closely with authorities on the ongoing integration of Credit Suisse and appreciates the strong support it has received to date."

 Credit Suisse declined to comment.
-UBS did not respond to a request for comment.
 Spokespeople for central banks in South Korea, India, Ireland, and Saudi Arabia also did not immediately respond to Reuters requests for comment.

 It is normal for large merger and acquisition deals to be delayed by the myriad regulatory approvals needed to close a deal, and in very few cases transactions do get derailed due to objections raised by some regulators.